- March 3rd 2017 – By: William Larsen – Civilians News – “News For All Views”

 For these reasons, this is an era of social and cultural evolution.
-In many ways, today we are witnessing an expanding population of 325 million Americans and NOT 325 million jobs, in America today…… That’s why education and welfare (and the history thereof) are of the utmost importance, for future generations to come.
+In many ways, today we are witnessing an expanding population of 325 million Americans and NOT 325 million jobs….
+And that is why education and welfare (and the history thereof) are of the utmost importance right now, for future generations to come.

 In contrast, during the 1950’s there were approximately 125 million Americans, nearly half the modern population…..
 It was during this time, in a relatively manageable population, that the federal government could spend and maintain an intrinsically free market society.
-This was done many times, predominately through militarization and expansions in legal systems.
+This was done many times, predominately through militarization and the expansions of legal systems.
 In this way, modern industrial complexes were created and still exist today.
-These complexes include but are not limited to; fast food, infrastructure, insurance and several other industries.
+These complexes include, but are not limited to; fast food, insurance, several branches of the law and several other industries.
 For many decades this form of government intervention created jobs and stabilized American markets.
 However, many of these solutions are no longer applicable today, due to a growing population and market saturation.

 Clearly illustrating this problem are the issues of; food stamps, social security and suicide rates today…..

 Below is the current federal government spending, “Food Stamp (SNAP)” statistics, from recent years.